moliver28/research-handbook/content/handbook/finance/expenses.md

 ### Hotels

 - To be booked in Navan.
-When booked outside Navan - approval required by Manager and AP Admin.
+When booked outside Navan - approval required by Manager and AP Admin (contact [AP team]).
 - When you book Hotels through Navan Travel, the costs will need to be charged to a personal credit card.
 - For business related bookings, you can submit the costs for reimbursement via the Navan Expense reimbursement tool.
 - Please attach the Navan Reservation email confirmation to the claim.